The A-Level results are out again, and it looks like over 411,000 new students will be starting their first year at university this autumn.

 Meet in the middle

-University is usually the first time a teenager has to make ends meet on their own, and sometimes they can get it wrong.
+University may be the first time a teenager has to make ends meet on their own, and sometimes they can get it wrong.

 As mentioned in the previous point, when someone has never had to budget before, a couple of thousand pounds in the bank feels like it will last forever.

-A few nights out drinking, a few splurges in the shops, a few takeaways instead of cooking, will quickly show how easily money can be spent – but by then the funds are gone until the next installment, and beans on toast is served for every meal until then.
+A few nights out drinking, a few splurges in the shops, a few takeaways instead of cooking, will quickly show how easily money can be spent – but by then the funds are gone until the next instalment, and it's cereal or beans on toast until then.

 Offering to match anything they earn over summer is a good way of instilling the value of money into them early; having to work for a paycheck will make anyone a bit more reluctant to part with their money than if they simply receive a handout.
 And the promise of more cash might spur them on to work harder than ever before, putting them in a good state of mind for when term time rolls around!